Product

 LTV = ARPU / User Churn

 The higher your user churn, the lower your lifetime value will be.
-You can see why paying attention to both LTV and churn is so critical.
+This is why paying attention to both LTV and churn is so critical.

-Luckily, you don’t have to manually calculate customer lifetime value.
-If you use a SaaS analytics tool like Baremetrics, you can track and analyze your LTV growth over time!
+Luckily, you don’t have to calculate customer lifetime value manually.
+Using Baremetrics, you can automatically track and analyze your LTV growth over time!

 Churn variance and sample size